Treaty: United States

 In the United States, the term "treaty" has a distinct and more restricted legal definition than in international law.
 U.S. law distinguishes between "treaties", as defined in the U.S. Constitution, and "executive agreements", which are either "congressional-executive agreements" or "sole executive agreements"; although all three classes are equally treaties under international law, they are subject to different political and legal requirements and implications in the U.S.

 The distinctions primarily concern the method of approval: Treaties require the "advice and consent" by two-thirds of the Senators present, whereas sole executive agreements are executed by the President acting alone and congressional-executive agreements require majority approval by both the House and the Senate.
 The three classifications are not mutually exclusive: A treaty may require a simple majority in Congress before or after it is signed by the President or may grant the President authority to fill in the gaps with executive agreements, rather than additional treaties or protocols.

 Currently, international agreements are ten times more likely to be executed by executive agreement, due to their relative ease.
-Nevertheless, the President still often chooses to pursue the formal treaty process over an executive agreement to gain congressional support on matters that require Congress to pass implementing legislation or appropriate funds as well as for agreements that impose long-term, complex legal obligations on the U.S. For example, the agreement by the United States, Iran, and other countries is not a treaty under U.S. law, but rather a "political commitment" that does not bind the parties by law.
+Nevertheless, the President still often chooses to pursue the formal treaty process over an executive agreement to gain congressional support on matters that require Congress to pass implementing legislation or appropriate funds as well as for agreements that impose long-term, complex legal obligations on the U.S. For example, the Iran nuclear deal (an agreement by the United States, Iran, and other countries) is not a treaty under U.S. law, but rather a "political commitment" that does not bind the parties by law.

 The nuances and ambiguity of how international agreements are effectuated or implemented in U.S. law has been subject to multiple legal cases.
 The U.S. Supreme Court ruled in the Head Money Cases (1884) that "treaties" do not have a privileged position over acts of Congress and can be repealed or modified by legislative action just like any other regular law.
 In a similar vein, the court's decision in Reid v.
 Covert (1957) held that treaty provisions that conflict with the U.S. Constitution are null and void under U.S. law.
 However, the U.S. Supreme Court has also recognized the "supremacy" of treaties in the U.S. Constitution, such as in Ware v.
 Hylton (1796) and Missouri v.
 Holland (1920).

-The relative ease by which certain international agreements could be entered into by the President has often prompted congressional pushback, most notably in the proposed Bricker Amendment to the U.S. Constitution, which explicitly sought to reign in executive treatymaking powers.
+The relative ease by which certain international agreements could be entered into by the President has often prompted congressional pushback, most notably in the proposed Bricker Amendment to the U.S. Constitution, which explicitly sought to rein in executive treatymaking powers.